 Follow the steps to reset Safari settings to the Default:

-2. Press the Option key and select the Go menu.
+- Press the key and select the Go menu.

 We have deleted the default configuration file.
 Just restart the Safari browser to regenerate the new configuration file we deleted.
 It should clear any malware injections.